-Sunday to Thursday 2300 hours to 0000 hours (midnight) Friday & Saturday 2300 hours until 0200 hours the following days
+Monday to Sunday 2300 hours to 0000 hours (midnight) New Year's Eve 2300 hours until 0300 hours on 1 January

-- 1.3 A copy of the application is attached at Appendix A1. - 1.4 Would the sub committee please note that the hours requested above differ to those sought in the original application.
-This is because following discussions with the Police Licensing Officer, the applicant has voluntarily amended their application and now seeks the amended hours above for the licensable activities, with a revised closing time of 0030 hours Sunday to Thursday and 0230 hours Friday & Saturday. - 1.5 In addition, following discussions with the Police Licensing Officer and the Council's Pollution Team, the applicant has amended their application to have the conditions at Appendix A2 added to the premises licence should the application be granted. - 1.6 For the sub committee's information, in respect of Recorded Music, would the sub committee please note that due to previous entertainment deregulation, where a premises licence authorises the sale of alcohol for consumption On the premises, if the capacity of the premises is less than 500 persons, the playing of Recorded Music would not be a licensable activity between the hours of 8am and 11pm.
+- 1.3 A copy of the application is attached at Appendix A1. - 1.4 Would the sub committee please note that the terminal hours requested above for New Year's Eve differ to those sought in the original application.
+This is because following discussions with the Police Licensing Officer, the applicant has voluntarily amended their application and now seeks the amended hours above for the licensable activities on New Year's Eve. - 1.5 In addition, following discussions with the Police Licensing Officer, the applicant has amended their application to have the conditions at Appendix A2 added to the premises licence should the application be granted. - 1.6 For the sub committee's information, in respect of Live & Recorded Music, would the sub committee please note that due to previous entertainment deregulation, where a premises licence authorises the sale of alcohol for consumption On the premises, if the capacity of the premises is less than 500 persons, the playing of Live & Recorded Music would not be a licensable activity between the hours of 8am and 11pm.